-3.01 "Accrediting agency or accrediting body" means a regional, national, or specialized accrediting body that is recognized by the U.S. Department of Education and awards institutional accreditation.
-Programmatic or specialized accreditation is only recognized by the state when a freestanding institution offers only programs in that specific discipline exclusively and the accrediting body has the approved scope and authority to accredit both the institution and the program.
-Programmatic or specialized accreditation normally applies to the evaluation of programs, departments, or schools which are part of a total collegiate or other postsecondary institution.
+- 3.01 "Accrediting agency or accrediting body" means a regional, national, or specialized accrediting body that is recognized by the U.S. Department of Education and awards institutional accreditation.
+Specialized accreditation is only recognized by the state when a specialized program is offered in a freestanding institution offering programs in that specific discipline exclusively and the accrediting body has the authority to accredit both the institution and the program.
+Specialized accreditation normally applies to the evaluation of programs, departments, or schools which are part of a total collegiate or other postsecondary institution.
 The unit accredited may be as large as a college or school within a university or as small as a curriculum within a discipline.
 Most specialized accrediting agencies review units within a postsecondary institution which is accredited by one of the regional accrediting commissions.
 However, certain specialized accrediting agencies accredit professional schools and other specialized or vocational or other postsecondary institutions which are freestanding in their operations.
 Thus, a "specialized" or "programmatic" accrediting agency may also function in the capacity of an "institutional" accrediting agency.
-In addition, a number of specialized accrediting agencies accredit educational programs within non-educational settings, such as hospitals.

-For freestanding, single-purpose construction education institutions, the institution may choose to seek accreditation from a programmatic accreditor recognized by the Council of Higher Education Accreditation ("CHEA") that holds the recognition to award institutional accreditation.

-3.01.01 "Accredited" means that an institution is institutionally accredited a.
-An institutional accrediting body recognized by the United States Department of Education;
+In addition, a number of specialized accrediting agencies accredit educational programs within non-educational settings, such as hospitals. - 3.01.01 "Accredited" means holding institutional accreditation on the basis of an on-site review from a regional or national accrediting body recognized by the U.S. Department of Education. - 3.01.02 "Accreditation Status" means the institution's standing with its accrediting agency.
+For purposes of state authorization, an accreditation status requiring reporting may be considered an adverse action or sanction. - 3.02 "Adverse Action or Sanction" means an action by an institution's regional or national accrediting body recognized by the U.S. Department of Education that results in a notice from the accrediting agency of "show cause", "warning", or "probation" or the equivalent. - 3.03 "Alternate enrollment" means the opportunity for a student enrolled in a private college or university that ceases operation to meet the student's educational objectives through education provided by another authorized private college or university, a community college, an area vocational school, or any other educational arrangement acceptable to the department and the commission. - 3.04 "Authorization" means the authorization granted to a private college or university or seminary or religious training institution by the commission as provided in this article and the policies adopted pursuant to this article.
+Authorization is not an endorsement of the institution by either the commission or the department. - 3.04.01 Authorization types: - a.
+Full Authorization b.
+Provisional Authorization